Jsparks1989/web-dev-portfolio-git/README.md

-# web-dev-portfolio
+# Justin Sparks' Portfolio

-My web dev portfolio using reactjs for frontend and AWS for hosting
+This web portfolio will be using ReactJS for the frontend and AWS for hosting.